gerlichlab/spoc/docs/data_structures.md

 #> (3, {'A', 'B'})
 ```

-This dataframe contains three contacts, with the following label state:
+This dataframe contains three contacts with the following label state:
 ```
 (ABB)
 (AAB)
 (BBB)
 ```
-In this analysis use case, we want to equate the binary labels since we don't have a biological reason to belive that there is any difference between the labels.
+In this analysis use case, we want to equate the binary labels since we don't have a biological reason to believe that there is any difference between the labels.
 The only information that is important for us is whether the contacts happened between different label states or the same label state.
-Therefore, we use the `.equate_binary_labels` method to replace all occurences of the same contact combination with their alphabetically first example.
+Therefore, we use the `.equate_binary_labels` method to replace all occurrences of the same contact combination with their alphabetically first example.
 For example, the label state `(ABB)` is a contact, where two parts come from one label state and one part comes from another.
-In our logic, this equivalent to `(AAB)`, which is the alphabetically first label, which we therefore use to replace it.
+In our logic, this is equivalent to `(AAB)`, which is the alphabetically first label, which we therefore use to replace it.
 Following the same logic, `(BBB)` will be replaced by `(AAA)`.

 ```python